 This results in a very pure, cold-pressed virgin coconut oil with a high nutritional value.

-Picking – Traditionally coconuts are picked by either climbing the trunk of the coconut palm and picking them one by one or cutting a whole coconut bunch.
+Picking: Coconuts are traditionally picked in two ways.
+The first is to climb the trunk of the coconut palm and pick the coconuts one by one.
+The second is to cut a whole coconut bunch at once.
 This happens by hand or with the help of a pole pruner.
-A net or blanket is used to throw the coconuts in.

 Opening and preparing coconuts

-The coconut water of the mature coconut is poured into the soil (generally only the water from young, green coconuts is used to drink, although you can drink the water of the mature coconut as well, which is what we did here).
+Usually only the water from young, green coconuts is used to drink.
+However you can drink the water of most mature coconuts as well, which is what we did.

-How to make coconut oil – the cold-press process
+How to make cold-pressed coconut oil

 The grated coconut meat is then pressed through a mechanical press that is also operated by hand.

-In order for the oil to be qualified as cold-pressed virgin coconut oil, the pressing happens in a carefully controlled heat environment, not exceeding 49° C / 120° F.
+To qualify as cold-pressed virgin coconut oil, the pressing happens in a carefully controlled heat environment, not exceeding 49° C / 120° F.

-No cooking / heating or chemicals are used during any part of the process.
+No cooking, heating or chemicals are used during any part of the process.

-The coconut oil is left to sit up to 2 weeks to become the final product; handmade cold-pressed virgin coconut oil.
+The coconut oil is left to sit up to 2 weeks when it become the final product: handmade cold-pressed virgin coconut oil.